lambdacdm/homepage/README.md

   Supervisor: Prof. [Iain Gordon](https://www.maths.ed.ac.uk/~igordon/)

+  Abstract: LEAN is a proof assistant, which allows people to write the proof of theorems in a computer programme language.
+In this report, the proofs of some algebra theorems are realized in Lean.

   <!-- * Worked collaboratively on the research projects.
 Proved the algebraic theorems (e.g. the ring version of the Chinese Remainder Theorem) on Lean, an interactive theorem prover.
   * Sketched the proof of the structure theorem of finitely generated module over a PID on Lean.
   * Applied the methodology of combining mathematics, logic, and computer science. -->